-Status: The PDO was negative in 2023.
-The index ranged from -2.47 to -0.949 over the course of the year.
-This is within the range of values observed previously in the time series.
+Status: The PDO was negative in 2024.
+The index ranged from -3.04 to -1.07 over the course of the year.
+This is within the range of values previously observed in the time series.

 Description: The PDO is often described as a long-lived El Niño-like pattern of Pacific climate variability.
 As seen with the better-known ENSO, extremes in the PDO pattern are marked by widespread variations in the Pacific Basin and the North American climate.
 In parallel with the ENSO phenomenon, the extreme cases of the PDO have been classified as either warm or cool, as defined by ocean temperature anomalies in the northeast and tropical Pacific Ocean.
 When SST is below average in the [central] North Pacific and warm along the North American coast, and when sea level pressures are below average in the North Pacific, the PDO has a positive value.
 When the climate patterns are reversed, with warm SST anomalies in the interior and cool SST anomalies along the North American coast, or above average sea level pressures over the North Pacific, the PDO has a negative value.
-Description inserted from NOAA (2024b).
+Description inserted from NOAA (2025b).

-Timeframe: Annual, monthly.
+Timeframe: Monthly.